On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Extension to

 \begin{itemize} \item \textbf{Open Question 3.} Given a sentence $\phi$ of \inqBQ\ in a signature $\Sigma$, is there always a corresponding sentence $\phi^*$ of two-sorted predicate logic in the signature $\Sigma^*$ such that for any first-order information model $M$ we have $M\models\phi\iff M^*\models\phi^*$? \end{itemize} To get the intuitive idea, the table below includes some \inqBQ\ sentences and corresponding first-order sentences which are equivalent to them in the relevant sense.
 We consider a signature $\Sigma$ with a unary predicate $P$ and a constant symbol $a$, and use $w$ as a first-order variable of sort \texttt{w}.

 \paragraph{Novel result.} Consider a signature $\Sigma$ containing two constant symbols, $a$ and $b$.
 A first-order information model for $\Sigma$ is a triple $M=(W,D,I)$ where relative to a world $w\in W$, the function $I$ assigns an extension for each constant, $a_w\in D$ and $b_w\in D$.
 Now to each information state $s\subseteq W$ we can associate a corresponding binary relation $R_s\subseteq D^2$ defined by $R_s=\{(a_w,b_w)\mid w\in s\}$.
 We say that a model $M=(W,D,I)$ is \emph{full} in case $R_W=D^2$.
-Now consider the following formula, obtained by taking the formula $\phi(x,y)$ we considered in the previous section and replacing the variables $x,y$ with the constants $a,b$:
+Now consider the following formula, obtained by taking the formula $\phi(x,y)$ defined in \ref{phi} and replacing the variables $x,y$ with the constants $a,b$:

 We prove that, in restriction to the class of full models, $\phi(a,b)$ defines finiteness of the domain. \begin{proposition} If $M=(W,D,I)$ is a full model then $M\models\phi(a,b)\iff D$ is finite. \end{proposition}